TO BEGIN AT THE BEGINNING...

 "The people who live in a particular place almost never exclusively descend from the people who lived in the same place in the past."

 Much on this page is tentative or speculative, and much simplified.
 DNA reveals definite information, whose interpretation and explanation often require imagination.
-Mostly based on very recent (2018) DNA studies in David Reich's book: Who We Are and How We Got Here (OUP 2018).
+Mostly based on recent DNA studies in David Reich's book: Who We Are and How We Got Here (OUP 2018).

 Out of Africa